 Or no safety catch?

-One interesting point that has been put to me is, would having no safety catch at all make your gun handling perfect in time?
+Would having no safety catch at all make your gun handling perfect in time?
 And would this not benefit you as a shooter?
 There are stories of safety catches malfunctioning and it is impossible to know whether some part of the internal mechanism is about to go, so would we be better off relying on our own intelligence?

 In my opinion no. If we agree that we should have everything possible in place to stop an accident happening, why not use a safety net?
 Not to rely on, of course, but if it could prevent an accident from happening, then why not?